Extract, transform, load: Parallel computing

 All three types of parallelism usually operate combined in a single job or task.

 An additional difficulty comes with making sure that the data being uploaded is relatively consistent.
 Because multiple source databases may have different update cycles (some may be updated every few minutes, while others may take days or weeks), an ETL system may be required to hold back certain data until all sources are synchronized.
 Likewise, where a warehouse may have to be reconciled to the contents in a source system or with the general ledger, establishing synchronization and reconciliation points becomes necessary.

-Rerunnability, recoverability
+Failure recovery

 Data warehousing procedures usually subdivide a big ETL process into smaller pieces running sequentially or in parallel.
 To keep track of data flows, it makes sense to tag each data row with "row_id", and tag each piece of the process with "run_id".
 In case of a failure, having these IDs help to roll back and rerun the failed piece.

 Best practice also calls for checkpoints, which are states when certain phases of the process are completed.
 Once at a checkpoint, it is a good idea to write everything to disk, clean out some temporary files, log the state, etc.